Concordium/concordium-rust-smart-contracts/CTS1.rst

 ^^^^^^^^^^^^

 Executes a list of token transfers.
-A transfer is a token ID, an amount of this token ID to be transferred from one address to some other address.
+A transfer is a token ID, an amount of tokens to be transferred, and the from address and to address.

 When transferring tokens to a contract address additional information for a receive function hook to trigger is required.